Home - Bookapy Book Preview

 "That's good advice," Father Nicholas observed.
 "I'm going to call His Grace and let him know."

-Clarissa and Father Nicolas left, leaving me with Doctor Lindsay.
+Clarissa and Father Nicholas left, leaving me with Doctor Lindsay.

 "Babysitting duty to make sure I stay in this bed for exactly nine hundred seconds, and not one second less?"
 I asked.